jbiatek/BSGRulebook/rulebook.md

 ### Final jump

 For the Kobol, Ionian Nebula, and Earth objectives, after the indicated distance is reached, the next time the fleet jumps will end the game.
-When this happens, the normal jump procedure is skipped, so there is no "Remove Ships" step and no Destination card is drawn.
+When this happens the normal jump procedure is skipped, so there is no "Remove Ships" step and no Destination card is drawn.
 The "FTL Control" location does still trigger a population loss if the die roll is 6 or lower, since this happens before the the jump.

 With the New Caprica objective, at the indicated distance the New Caprica phase begins.
 The jump track is used one last time to bring back Galactica, and after Galactica returns the next jump will end the game as described above.
-However, this jump can only be initiated by the Admiral as an action, not by using the jump track or "FTL Control".
+However, with New Caprica the final jump can only be initiated by the Admiral as an action, not by using the jump track or "FTL Control".

-For the final jump, Cylon Leaders must wait until all other effects are resolved before they can reveal "game is over" Motive cards or declare their Agenda fulfilled.
-If the humans survive the jump, resolve game effects that take place at the end of the game such as unfulfilled Personal Goal cards.
-If the humans have still not lost, the humans win.
+After the final jump, Cylon Leaders must wait until all other effects are resolved before they can reveal any "game is over" Motive cards or declare their Agenda fulfilled.
+Resolve game effects that take place at the end of the game such as unfulfilled Personal Goal cards.
+If the humans have not run out of resources or lost by any other means when everything is resolved, the humans win!

-When resolving end of game effects, unrevealed Cylons are still treated as human players but they ultimately win or lose with the Cylons.
-Cylon Leaders are treated as human or Cylon depending on whether or not they are infiltrating as usual.
+When resolving end of game effects, unrevealed Cylons continue to be treated as human players but they still ultimately win or lose with the Cylons.
+Cylon Leaders continue to be treated as human or Cylon players depending on whether or not they are Infiltrating.

 ### New Caprica phase